Welcome to my guide on 7 websites to learn Japanese language from zero for free.

 If you’re my friends or have visited this blog, hello!
 I’m still alive and well.

 To my new readers, irasshai! (read:welcome) to my blog!
-I’m a newbie Japanese language teacher pursuing master degree in language studies.
-I LOVE to share on Japanese language related contents here on my blog and social media so give me some support please.
+I’m a newbie Japanese language teacher pursuing a master degree in language studies.
+I LOVE to share on Japanese language related contents here on my blog and social media, so give me some support please.

-Due to the nature of my job, and my burning passion on Japanese language education, I’m always looking for a new or interesting websites or tools to try so I can recommend it to my students and my non-official students aka followers on social media especially TikTok because hey, I now have 52k followers there.
+Due to the nature of my job, and my burning passion for Japanese language education, I’m always looking for a new or interesting websites or tools to try, so I can recommend it to my students and my non-official students aka followers on social media, especially TikTok because hey, I now have 52k followers there.

 Everyone knows that learning a new language is a challenge.

 I’ve experienced it first-hand on how daunting and difficult learning a foreign language is.
 It takes a lot of effort, time and the most important thing – money.

 But, thanks to technology, we now have a lot of apps and websites for free to learn foreign languages.

 7 Websites To Learn Japanese Language From Zero For Free

 1. Reddit, Discord